-Firmware updates for the DDTi will be available at www.ddrum.com.
-These include any updates made to the software, whether its for function, performance or any reported issues.
+Firmware updates for the DDTi are available at www.ddrum.com.
+These updates include functionality enhancements, performance improvements, and resolutions for reported issues.

 STEP 1: Connect the power supply to the DDTi and turn it on.

 STEP 2: Using the USB cable included, connect the DDTi your computer.
 Your computer will recognize the DDTi and no drivers are needed.